 Among all other grains, buckwheat spends the most time in our digestive tract, therefore making it super filling and stabilizing for blood sugar.
 Buckwheat is a great source of rutin and quercetin, which are flavonoid glycosides that have proven benefits for those with high blood pressure.
 Buckwheat has a high proportion of all eight essential amino acids and lycine, which makes it an awesome protein source.
 This groat also has a decent amount of calcium.
 To get the most out of buckwheat, it is suggested to look for the un-roasted variety and to then toast it at home to retain most of the nutrients.
 Lucky for you, buckwheat flour is made from un-roasted groats and comes in three graded varieties; light, medium and dark with dark being the most nutritious.

 Why do I always bake with ground oat flour?
 Well, I find that it tastes better than all other non-refined flours out there.
-It can be certified gluten-free (though I do not worry about that for myself too much), and has all kinds of health benefits.
+It can be certified gluten-free, and has all kinds of health benefits.
 Fiber, protein, blood sugar regulation to name a few.
 Don’t get me wrong, I love my old-fashioned morning oatmeal, but it just gets so boring.
 Lately I have been making oatmeal pancakes, daily actually, and they are insanely out-of-this-world good.
 I just might share them, maybe.

 Rustic Stone-Fruit Galette